bodik/jquery-toc/README.md

   all `h1`, `h2`, and `h3` elements to build the TOC, with `h1` being a level 1, `h2` a level 2, and
   so on.
 You can use any valid list of jQuery selectors; for example, if you just want `h1` tags with a specific class, and no `h3` tags, you could use `"h1.title,h2"` for this parameter.
 * `addHeadingsNumbering` is a boolean.
-On `true` the plugin will add 1.2.3 numbering of the all headings in TOC
+On `true` the plugin will add 1.2.3 style numbering for all headings in TOC.

 In addition, the plugin will create nested lists of the same type (`ul` or `ol`) as the element that it is called on.